 Arts, entertainment and festivals

-İstanbul hosts a decent variety of annual cultural festivals and matches other European cities for the breadth of its arts scene.
-State-subsidized theatre, opera and ballet make performances affordable for all and there’s something going on almost every night at various venues around the city.
-Music features heavily over the summer months when international festivals draw musicians from all over the world.
+İstanbul hosts a decent range of annual cultural festivals, and matches other European cities for the breadth of its arts scene.
+State-subsidized theatre, opera and ballet make performances affordable for all, and there’s something going on almost every night at venues around the city.
+Music features heavily over the summer months, when international festivals draw musicians from all over the world.

 Shopping in İstanbul is an experience.
 Whether or not it’s a pleasant one depends on your ability to ignore the hustlers when you’re not in the mood, and to bargain hard when you are.
 Don’t miss the Grand Bazaar, a hive of over four thousand little shops.
 Equally interesting shopping districts scattered around the city include İstiklal Caddesi for clothes, Nişantaşı for upmarket international fashion; and the Spice Bazaar (Mısır Çarşısı) and its environs for spices and sweets.
 Out of the centre, shopping malls have taken off in a big way, good for homeware and clothes.
 The covered bazaar is credit-card friendly, as are all shops except the smallest of grocers (bakals) or kiosks.